 The CCTV42 camera below shows both inside and outside areas clearly

-Arlo is based around motion triggered recording.
-We are strong advocates of 24/7 recording rather than motion triggered segments, to us a CCTV system is useless without it.
-By all means generate motion triggered bookmarks within 24/7 recording but how do you prove a parcel wasn't delivered as claimed unless you have footage covering the time it was supposed to be dropped off (but wasn't).
+Arlo is based on a motion-triggered recording.
+We are strong advocates of 24/7 recording rather than motion-triggered segments, to us, a CCTV system is useless without it.
+By all means, generate motion-triggered bookmarks within 24/7 recording but how do you prove a parcel wasn't delivered as claimed unless you have footage covering the time it was supposed to be dropped off (but wasn't).

-The Arlo cameras are powered by re-chargeable batteries which means you have to take them down and recharge them periodically.
+The Arlo cameras are powered by rechargeable batteries which means you have to take them down and recharge them periodically.
 The novelty will quickly wear off and you'll forget rendering the system useless.
-You have enough to remember before going on holiday without having to fetch all the cameras off the walls to be plugged in over night.
-The batteries will also be a consumable as your system gets older.
+You have enough to remember before going on holiday without having to fetch all the cameras off the walls to be plugged in overnight.
+The batteries will also be consumable as your system gets older.
 The limitation of a rechargeable battery is also a reason why you can't have 24/7 recording.

-The Arlo systems feature 2 way audio, I have to say we struggled with lag times and poor quality sound but be careful.
-Under UK law you may fall foul of ICO / GPDR regulations by incorporating audio in your CCTV system.
-Under GDPR rules there is a potential for eye watering fines if you are a business.
+The Arlo systems feature 2-way audio, I have to say we struggled with lag times and poor quality sound but be careful.
+Under UK law you may fall foul of ICO / GPDR regulations by incorporating audio into your CCTV system.
+Under GDPR rules there is a potential for eye-watering fines if you are a business.